What are citation percentiles and how can I use them?

 3. View Citation Percentile Data:

-• Once you’ve found your profile, use the Publication Metrics option to view details of any papers which appear in the Top 10% citation percentiles (or above).
+- Once you’ve found your profile, you can use the Publication Metrics option to view details of any papers which appear in the Top 10% citation percentiles (or above).
 You can also use the View list of publications option to details for individual papers.
 These can be exported which will provide details of individual paper percentile numbers.

 To find citation percentiles in Scopus, follow these steps:

-• Scopus will display citation metrics for that publication, including its citation percentile relative to similar papers in the same field and time period.
+- Scopus will display citation metrics for that publication, including its Field Weighted Citation Percentile relative to similar papers in the same field and time period.

 Further Reading